 - small grants to take forward actions identified in their plans.

-The plans will be approved by the Commonwealth Minister for Agriculture, Drought and Emergency Management, the Hon.
-David Littleproud MP.
+The plans will be approved by the Commonwealth Minister for Agriculture and Northern Australia.

 Regions will also partner with networks of researchers, primary producers and community groups through their local Drought Resilience Adoption and Innovation Hub to improve drought resilience.